derekburgess/jaws/docs/storage/repositories.md

-`ProfileRepository` atomically replaces all profiles in one explicit observation scope, reads a scope, reads earlier concrete scopes by capture evidence time, lists computed scopes, applies complete tri-state outlier verdict batches, and prunes whole profile sets.
+`ProfileRepository` atomically replaces all profiles in one explicit observation scope, reads a scope, reads earlier concrete scopes by capture evidence time, lists computed scopes, applies complete tri-state outlier verdict batches, and deletes an exact previously planned set of whole profile scopes.
 Missing scope/entity/profile validation occurs before destructive writes in the same transaction.
+Exact-scope deletion validates identity, legacy alias, compute time, record count, and status so a stale retention plan fails without deleting a replacement.

 Pooled `all` is represented by `scope_pooled_all` and returns no history.
 Unstamped legacy profiles are retained in `scope_legacy_unstamped` with `legacy_quarantined` status.